clever-cottonmouth/InterviewNavigator/React/React-Concept.md

 ### ****What is prop drilling and its disadvantages?****

-## What is Reoncillation in React?
+## What is Reonciliation in React?

 ## Explain Strict Mode in React.

 ## What are error boundaries?

 # How do you handle side effects in React components?